-If they are buried or discarded at will, Li said, they are not only toxic for the environment but they are a direct danger to people’s lives given they can explode from heat.
+If they’re buried or discarded at will, they aren’t only toxic for the environment, according to Li.
+They’re a direct danger to people’s lives, given that they can explode from heat, he said.

-Recycling of power batteries has become a pressing issue in China, and it’s considered a weak point that the Chinese authorities did not consider adequately when it heavily promoted the NEV industry.
+Recycling of power batteries has become a pressing issue in China, and it’s considered a weak point that Chinese authorities didn’t adequately consider when they heavily promoted the NEV industry.

-There are currently two different methods for recycling electric car batteries.
-One is to recover valuable raw materials after disassembly.
-The other is secondary utilization in other fields.
+There are currently two different methods for recycling electric car batteries: One is to recover valuable raw materials after disassembly, while the other is secondary utilization in other fields.

-In August this year, Chinese authorities issued the “Administrative Measures for the Secondary Utilization of Power Batteries for New Energy Vehicles,” requiring new energy vehicle manufacturers to establish power battery recycling channels.
+In August, Chinese authorities issued the “Administrative Measures for the Secondary Utilization of Power Batteries for New Energy Vehicles,” requiring NEV manufacturers to establish power battery recycling channels.

-However, these car makers only bear the extra costs and reap no profits from adding battery recycling to their business.
-Chinese state media quoted an expert as saying that power batteries are not produced by NEV companies.
-Therefore, these companies have no incentive to recycle end-of-life power batteries.
+However, these carmakers only bear the extra costs and reap no profits from adding battery recycling to their business.
+Chinese state media outlets cited an expert as saying that because power batteries aren’t produced by NEV companies, these companies have no incentive to recycle end-of-life batteries.

-In addition, according to Chinese state media, there are a series of problems associated with the current recycling policies: non-uniform recycling standards, non-standard processes, inconsistent resource utilization efficiency, non-uniform pricing, and an unclear distribution of profits.
+In addition, according to Chinese state media outlets, there are a series of problems associated with the current recycling policies: non-uniform recycling standards, non-standard processes, inconsistent resource utilization efficiency, non-uniform pricing, and an unclear distribution of profits.

 The huge market, coupled with slow official actions, thus created favorable conditions for a black market.
-Presently, countless services can be found on China’s largest second-hand commodity trading platform Xianyu when searching for used car batteries.
+Presently, countless services can be found on Xianyu, China’s largest second-hand commodity trading platform, when searching for used car batteries.

 On this black market, power battery recycling is generally priced in tons.
-According to Chinese state media, the recycling price of power lithium batteries ranges from $1,250 to $1,563 U.S. dollars per ton.
-Most of these businesses purchase end-of-life batteries from all over the county.
+According to Chinese state media outlets, the recycling price of power lithium batteries ranges from $1,250 to $1,563 per ton.
+Most of these businesses purchase end-of-life batteries from all over the country.

 In comparison, prices set by officially designated companies are often lower than on the black market, as the secret companies are able to cut costs by evading regulatory measures, according to China Energy News.
-As a result, the official companies cannot even obtain any batteries.
-An industry expert disclosed to Beijing News that about 80 percent of end-of-life power batteries flow into black markets for recycling.
+As a result, the official companies can’t even obtain any batteries.
+An industry expert told Beijing News that about 80 percent of end-of-life power batteries flow into black markets for recycling.

-When recycling is not an option for black market companies, the environment loses out.
-In 2018, authorities in Tieling City of Liaoning Province seized an illegal lead smelting plant and 330 tons of waste batteries.
+When recycling isn’t an option for black market companies, the environment loses out.
+In 2018, authorities in the city of Tieling, Liaoning province, China, seized an illegal lead smelting plant and 330 tons of waste batteries.
 Workers at the plant dismantled storage batteries and discharged 50 tons of sulfuric acid directly into nearby land without any treatment, causing irreversible pollution.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.